ahmadajlouni3/Text-Editor/README.md

-# Shadcn-UI Template Usage Instructions
+# Text-Editor-UI Template Usage Instructions

 ## Technology Stack
 This project is built with: